rbicelli/minerguarddog/README.md

 * Place files minerguarddog.vbs and minergguarddog.example.ini in your miners directory.
 * It is recommended that you put your miner in a subdirectory where the script is contained.
 * Place [overdriventool.exe](https://forums.guru3d.com/threads/overdriventool-tool-for-amd-gpus.416116/) and [devcon.exe](https://docs.microsoft.com/en-us/windows-hardware/drivers/devtest/devcon) in the script directory.
-* For Monitor temperature place [openhardwaremonitor](http://www.openhardwaremonitor.org) in scriptdir/openhardwaremonitor,and configure HTTP monitoring in OHM
+* For temperature monitoring place [openhardwaremonitor](http://www.openhardwaremonitor.org) in scriptdir/openhardwaremonitor,and configure HTTP monitoring in OHM
 * Rename minergguarddog.example.ini in minerguarddog.ini
 * Edit minerguarddog.ini to suit your needs, configuration is well commented so it's easy
 * Run minerguarddog.vbs as Admin or schedule at user logon with task scheduler, making sure the process will be started as admin